Eashwar-22/banxware-data-assignment/DECISIONS.md

 * **Currency:** All transactions are assumed to be in EUR.
 * **Uniqueness:** `order_id` is assumed to be a unique primary key.
 * **Data Flow:** [created using mermaid chart].
   I researched Banxware's architecture and found a detailed case study on Fivetran's website.
-It explicitly confirms your stack is Fivetran for ingestion, Snowflake for storage, and dbt for transformation.
+It confirms your stack is Fivetran for ingestion, Snowflake for storage, and dbt for transformation.
 That is why I designed my diagram to match this exact flow.

 <br>
 <div align="center">